 The Stalin-Hitler pact caused a major crisis in every Communist Party.
 Before this pact communists everywhere fought Fascism and Nazism as their main enemies.
 Fascist and Nazi ideology flaunted racism and practised it.
 When Mussolini became dictator in Italy (1925) and Hitler in Germany (1933) they declared the Communist Parties illegal, killed many communists, and imprisoned the rest.
 During General Franco's Fascist rebellion in Spain (1936-1939).
 Hitler and Mussolini openly supported him by sending arms.
 This enabled Franco to defeat the Spanish democracy and set up his Fascist dictatorship which lasted almost 40 years.
-Britain and France declared their commitment to democracy but refused to help the democratic Spanish Republic.
-They imposed an arms embargo on it, damaging its efforts to defend itself against Franco's Fascist rebels.
-They even recognized Franco's Fascist dictatorship (on 27.2.1939) while the Republic was still fighting against him.
+Britain and France declared their commitment to democracy but refused to help the Spanish Republic.
+They imposed an arms embargo on it, damaging its efforts to defend itself against Franco's Fascist rebellion.
+They even recognized Franco's dictatorship (on 27.2.1939) while the Republic was still fighting against him.
 This convinced genuine democrats and communists everywhere to fight Nazism and Fascism.
 However, when Stalin signed the pact with Hitler all Communist Parties ceased to fight Fascism.
 The word "Fascism" vanished from their vocabulary.
 They imitated USSR's foreign policy.
 This shocked many.
 Communist Parties lost members and credibility because of the Stalin-Hitler Pact.
-The Communist Party of USA, which gained much influence and members during the "Depression" lost both after this pact.
+The Communist Party of USA, which gained influence and members during the "Depression" lost both after this pact.
 Former sympathizers began to deride communists by greeting them with the Nazi stretched arm salute shouting "Hail Hitler".
 The CPUSA was wrecked by this treaty and never recovered.

 Two points merit consideration in discussing the Stalin-Hitler Pact (of 24.8.39): 1.As a tactic to gain time to prepare USSR against a Nazi attack, it could be justified.
 This is disproved by the second pact (28.9.1939) and by Molotov's third visit to Hitler (13.11.1940) when Hitler offered Stalin to divide the British Empire between Germany, Italy, USSR and Japan.
-Germany and Italy were to get Western Europe and Africa, Japan - China, and Australia, and USSR - Persia, Afghanistan, and India.
+Germany and Italy were to get Western Europe and Africa, Japan would get China, and Australia, and USSR - Persia, Afghanistan, and India.
 Stalin accepted this offer on 26.11.1940 (see Bundesarchiv Koblenz RM 41/40).
 Hitler used this tactic to conceal his impending attack on Russia but Stalin's acceptance was strategic.
-He desired world-power-sharing with Hitler.
-He industrialized USSR and strengthened its nationalized economy but his strategy of power-sharing with Hitler's regime shows that such achievements can serve racism.
+He desired a world-power-sharing agreement with Hitler.
+He industrialized USSR and strengthened its economy but his strategy of power-sharing with Hitler shows that such achievements can still serve racism.

-2. Even when they justified the pact as a tactical move designed to give the USSR time to prepare for an impending Nazi attack, all Communist Parties should have continued their anti-Nazi struggles despite this pact.
-They did not.
-They subordinated their policy to USSR's foreign policy.
+2. Even justification of the Hitler-Stalin pact as a tactical move designed to give the USSR time to prepare for an impending Nazi attack, does not absolve Communist Parties of continued anti-Nazi struggle.
+They all stopped it.
+They emulated USSR's foreign policy.
 They forbade use of the term "anti-Fascism" in their vocabulary.
 Communist Parties linking their policies to the USSR's foreign policy ruined their revolutionary credibility.
 Revolutionary Parties are not States and should not act like states.
 States are not revolutionary Parties.
 States seek stability but revolutionaries seek revolution.
 Stability contradicts revolution.
-Communist Parties should have maintained their revolutionary policies irrespective of USSR foreign policy which alternated between Socialist principles and USSR state interests.
+Communist Parties should have conducted revolutionary policies irrespective of USSR foreign policy which alternated between Socialist principles and State interests.
 USSR policy towards Nazi Germany is a good example.
 From 1933 to 1939 it was guided by Socialist principles and denounced Nazi racism, dictatorship, and war mongering.
 But in 1939 Stalin signed two pacts with Hitler and forbade denouncing Fascism.
 Communist Parties obeyed and stopped denouncing Fascism.
 This ruined their revolutionary credibility.
 Communists became parrots of USSR's foreign policy.
 The USSR neither consulted them, nor informed them, before changing its foreign policy.